Sackville Downs: History

 Dairy farmer John F. "Jack" Cruickshank, alongside B. C. Cruikshank, opened the Sackville Downs Raceway for Maritime harness racing in Lower Sackville, Nova Scotia.
+It was funeral director B. C. Cruikshank who put forward the $500,000 motion that brought the operation to life.
+Jack Cruikshank served as both racing secretary and treasurer at the Halifax raceway.

 The Sackville Downs Raceway was a half-mile oval track.
 It was located on eighteen hectares of prime real estate in Atlantic Canada.
 The track was named after its location in Lower Sackville and the famed Kentucky Derby track, Churchill Downs.
 On August 25, 1955, the Sackville Downs Raceway officially opened.

 The B. C. Cruikshank Memorial Pace was established at Sackville Downs in 1959 to honor the track's founding partner, who died in 1958.
 Early on, it was run in two heats with a full eight-horse card and a total purse of $3,000.

 By 1967, both a new clubhouse and a restaurant complex, the Sulky Room, had opened to the public.
 A record 91 races offering more than $250,000 in projected purses were announced by the Downs' general manager in 1969.
 The season stretched from May 3 to November 11, with Friday nights added during the summer months to the Monday, Wednesday, and Saturday schedule.
 In preparation for the season, Cruickshank hired a clubhouse operator to welcome patrons and installed a new lighting arrangement from General Electric in April, enhancing track illumination by 300%.
 The Quartz system was standard at most major North American harness tracks.

 In November 1980, Jack Cruikshank, then president and general manager of Sackville Downs, stated the track had contributed 3.7 million in pari-mutuel taxes alone to the Nova Scotia treasury since opening on a dairy cattle farm.
 Challenges such as taxes, inflation, rising gas prices, and lottery competition began impacting the 25-year-old business.

 The venue was also used as a dirt track for stock car racing.

 By the early 1980s, the grandstand was enlarged with dining space and accommodated over 1,200 people.
 The paddock area contained 23 barns with roughly 300 horses year-round for trainers and drivers.
 The track's parimutuel betting reached a record high of over $147,000 in 1981.
 In 1982, three-year-old Peoples Blue Chip set a new Maritime harness racing record at the track, pacing a mile in 1:59.

 After thirty years running the Lower Sackville track, Jack Cruikshank retired in 1985 and sold it to Sussex Leaseholds.